ontizamu/P5/README.md

 ##How to run the application

 Open index.html.
-The application consists in a search bar, a list and a map with places to go for fun in Chandler, AZ.
+The application will show a search bar, a list and a map with places to go for fun in Chandler, AZ.

 The search bar filters the list and map markers.